CommandMC/HeroicWiki/Steam-Deck.md

 ### Gamescope not available

-Check if you have installed the Flatpak version of Gamescope: `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope`
+Check if you have installed the Flatpak version of Gamescope: `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope/x86_64/23.08`

 If you are on a Steam Deck, the Flatpak version of Gamescope must match the natively installed version.
 If these versions do not match, you may experience increased crashing in other Flatpaks.